cns-iu/edx-learnerpathway-modeling/README.md

 ![sample_variance](https://github.com/mginda/edx-learnerpathway-modeling/blob/python/images/cluster_var_sample.png)

 ### Baseline Model
 For the baseline model we look at sequences of URLs within a given trajectory.
-At its simplest level we can make predictions on the mostly likely next URL based only on the current URL only.
+At its simplest level we can make predictions on the most likely next URL based only on the current URL only.
 This is a Markov model with no hidden state.

 ![baselineModel](https://github.com/mginda/edx-learnerpathway-modeling/blob/python/images/baseline_model.png)